We’ve already written about ways to warm up a dog house, and ways to cool down a dog house.

 Both dog houses are made of strong plastic constructed from LLDPE resin that is UV-8 protected, and have 4 inches of real recycled foam(Styro/EPS) insulation in each panel.

-How do they get the insulation in the plastic dog house shell?
-Answer – they either incorporate it in sheets in the manufacture process, or they blow it in with a blowing machine, and then plug the holes up.
+This company incorporates insulation in sheets in the manufacture process, or they blow it in with a blowing machine, and then plug the holes up.

 There are flat black plugs inside the Dog Palace walls – so this makes sense.